The most critical player in regards to the 2012 NFL free agency class of offensive lineman is probably Drew Brees.

 Overall, Tampa Bay's forays into free agency at offensive line have yielded a decent number of good results, with some obvious misfires.
 That the best successes have come at center and not tackle are unsurprising, as top-notch offensive tackles don't hit the open market very often.

 - 2011 Performance

-The Buccaneers probably wouldn’t draw high grades at many positions after a four-win season in 2011, but offensive line play didn’t rank among the main concerns.
-Right guard Davin Joseph earned the team’s only Pro Bowl nod and left tackle Donald Penn, a Pro Bowler the year before, had another strong season, particularly in the first half.
+The Buccaneers probably wouldn't draw high grades at many positions after a four-win season in 2011, but offensive line play didn't rank among the main concerns.
+Right guard Davin Joseph earned the team's only Pro Bowl nod and left tackle Donald Penn, a Pro Bowler the year before, had another strong season, particularly in the first half.
 Jeremy Zuttah won the starting left guard job away from Ted Larsen in Week Two and held onto it the rest of the way and, as mentioned above, now appears to be one of the team's free agency priorities.

 The raw numbers by which offensive lines are generally judged – rushing yards and sacks allowed – were not overwhelming, however.
 The Buccaneers finished 30th in the league in rushing, though that often had as much to do with game situations as blocking and running.
 Tampa Bay found itself chasing deep deficits in many of their games, particularly after Week Six, and that tended to marginalize the rushing attack.
 The Bucs did finish ninth in the league in fewest sacks allowed, at 32.
 Procedural penalties were an issue at times, helping to halt drives, but the entire team racked up flags at an uncomfortable pace, so the offensive line wasn't alone in that issue.